 C. Reasons for discounts are not always noted.
 Any discounts offered, and the reasons for the discount, should be noted on tickets or receipts.
 At the end of the plant sale, Master Gardeners are given a 50 percent discount for the plants that they purchase for themselves.
 Later, both the public and Master Gardeners are offered a 50 percent discount on remaining plants.
-Some of the tickets indicate that they are 50 percent off sales to the Master Gardeners while others do not indicate why it is 50 percent off (Master Gardener or public), as shown in the following example.
+Some of the tickets indicate that they are 50 percent off sales to the Master Gardeners while others do not indicate why it is 50 percent off (Master Gardener or public).